tabunama/asm2dn2o/docs/source/index.rst

    strongly influenced by low-DO conditions.

 3. **DEN pathway**
-   Heterotrophic denitrification, where N2O appears as an intermediate in the reduction chain:
+   Heterotrophic denitrification, where N₂O appears as an intermediate in the reduction chain:

    .. math::

       NO_3^- \rightarrow NO_2^- \rightarrow NO \rightarrow N_2O \rightarrow N_2

-This pathway separation is central to the model because it allows the user to interpret whether N2O are dominated by heterotrophic denitrification, AOB-related nitrifier denitrification, or nitrifier nitrification contributions.
+This pathways separation is central to the model because it allows the user to interpret whether N₂O are dominated by heterotrophic denitrification, AOB-related nitrifier denitrification, or nitrifier nitrification contributions.